diefenbach/django-lfs/docs/developer/howtos/how_to_addresses.rst

     POSTAL_ADDRESS_L10N = False

-Customize Address Labels and Requirement
+Customize address labels and requirement
 ----------------------------------------

 If you wish to customize the address labels and whether the address line is